stevula/timeline-chart/README.md

 ## Design Choices

 #### SVG vs canvas vs divs
-I determined that Canvas' [immediate-mode](https://msdn.microsoft.com/en-us/library/gg193983(v=vs.85).aspx) nature would make it be difficult to link components to their rendered shapes.
+Canvas has a clear advantage when it comes to rendering lots of shapes, but I determined that its [immediate mode](https://msdn.microsoft.com/en-us/library/gg193983(v=vs.85).aspx) nature would make it difficult to link application state to specific rendered shapes.
 Event listeners would also be a challenge, since they would have to be bound to the canvas element itself instead of actual shapes.
-Also, canvas is not accessible, so it would require a fallback anyways.
+Canvas is also not accessible, so it would require a fallback anyways.

-SVG and divs have similar performance characteristics to each other, but SVG is specialized for graphical representation so it facilitates simpler positioning and drawing different shapes.
+SVG and divs have similar performance characteristics to each other, but SVG is specialized for graphical representation; as such, it facilitates simpler positioning and drawing of different shapes.

 Given these facts (and that I've been wanting to experiment with SVG) I decided to use SVG for the graph.
 However, SVG presented some unexpected difficulties for this app.
 For example, it is not possible to put text inside of the `<rect>` elements used to represent events on the chart.
-I had to superimpose `<text>` elements on top of them, which means the rectangles are not aware of the size of their contents.
+I had to superimpose `<text>` elements on top of the rectangles, which means the rectangles are not aware of the size of their "contents".

 #### Styles
 I used plain CSS instead of a preprocessor, so as not to require a more complex build process.
 This system would obviously be difficult to manage if the app were to continue growing.
 Styles are basically scoped to their components and not very reusable.

-#### Event Add/Remove Functionality
+#### Add/Remove Event
 I added the "remove event" button to the event itself, which seemed very intuitive:
 !["close" button](./readme_imgs/close_button.png)